The following provides individual information about heroin and morphine and then highlights the key differences between heroin and morphine.

-One of the biggest differences between heroin and morphine is the fact that heroin is three times more potent than morphine, which can be shocking if you’ve ever been on morphine and see how powerful it is.
+One of the biggest differences between heroin and morphine is the fact that heroin is three times more potent than morphine, which can be shocking.
 Heroin, along with being three times more potent, is also semi-synthetic.
-Heroin is made when morphine is combined with chemical substances.
+Heroin is made when morphine is combined with unknown chemical substances.

 Another one of the differences between heroin and morphine relates to how quickly they reach the brain.
-Both heroin and morphine can pass the blood-brain barrier, but heroin does it more quickly, and once it reaches the brain it’s converted to morphine.
-Generally, the more fast-acting a drug is, the more addictive it also is.
+Both heroin and morphine can pass the blood-brain barrier, but heroin does so faster than morphine, and once it reaches the brain, it’s converted to morphine.
+Generally, the more fast-acting a drug is, the more addictive it is.

 With heroin and morphine, it’s also easier and cheaper to get heroin in most cases.
 The market is flooded with heroin, and much of it is poor quality or mixed with dangerous ingredients, while morphine is closely regulated, making it much less accessible.

 There are very few differences between heroin and morphine.
 Heroin and morphine are so similar that heroin even converts into morphine once it reaches the brain, but there are a few key differences.